fabiokr/vagrant-sshfs/README.md

 ## Why

 Common solutions for sharing folders with Vagrant include synced folder, which is pretty slow when dealing with many files, and NFS.
 NFS didn't work for me because of encrypted disk restrictions.
-An alternative was to mount a folder in the host machine pointing the a folder in the box with sshfs.
+An alternative was to mount a folder in the host machine pointing to a folder in the box with sshfs.

 ## Installation